 Our consumption of natural resources is threatening to outpace supply, leading to water, food and energy shortages, as well as disrupting the fragile ecosystems on which we depend.
 As organisations and individuals, we need to make changes to preserve our ecosystems and resources, and to reduce our production of greenhouse gases and other pollutants.

 The waste hierarchy lists the preferred steps for how to manage waste so that waste can be prevented and diverted from landfills where it emits pollution.
 Following the waste hierarchy also helps us achieve a circular economy where we make the most of the resources we produce and use, and then recycle them for reuse.

 Understanding the importance of waste management and how to achieve a circular economy can help reduce our negative impact and protect the environment from harm.
 Making changes in our daily lives can lead to better, healthier lives for all living species.

-Like all EssentialSkillz courses, this Resource Efficiency course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures you have developed for your organisation.
-A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation that may be in place, all at no extra cost.
+Like all EssentialSkillz courses, this Resource Efficiency course can be customised to meet your needs, enabling your workforce to understand the specific policies and procedures developed for your organisation.
+A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation, all at no extra cost